 - Bake for 9-11 minutes or until golden brown

 - Cool on baking sheets for two minutes.
-Remove to wire racks to cool completely
+Remove from wire racks to cool completely